 BECOME A MASTER OF LETTERS

-If you're a talented and ambitious writer looking to develop your craft and take your writing to the next level, University of Glasgow's renowned Creative Writing MLitt is ideal.
-Gain creative and critical skills on this exciting and supportive online course.
-Develop your writing practice wherever you are in the world.
+If you're a talented and ambitious writer looking to develop your craft and take your writing to the next level, Glasgow's renowned Creative Writing MLitt is ideal.
+Develop your writing practice wherever you are in the world by gaining creative and critical skills on this exciting and supportive online course.

 Our Creative Writing programme has gained an excellent reputation with writers, agents and publishers.
 The University's writing courses are among the most challenging and popular in the UK.
-These courses have helped launch the careers of an impressive list of acclaimed authors including Anne Donovan, Helen Sedgwick, Kirsty Logan, Jen Hadfield, JL Williams, Louise Welsh, Zoe Strachan, Elizabeth Reeder and many others.
+These courses have helped launch the careers of an impressive list of acclaimed authors including, but not limited to: Anne Donovan, Helen Sedgwick, Kirsty Logan, Jen Hadfield, JL Williams, Louise Welsh, Zoe Strachan, Elizabeth Reeder and many others.

-Our MLlitt in Creative Writing is delivered within a clear three-part structure, focused on creative, critical and editorial skills.
+Our MLitt in Creative Writing is delivered within a clear three-part structure, focused on creative, critical and editorial skills.